ecentria/EcentriaRestBundle/Resources/doc/annotations.md

     Every model should have route leading to get action.
     Related route parameter must be equal to current route name.

+**writeStatusCodes**

+    Model may have this config option for copying status codes from the transaction to the view (false by default).

 Example:

 ```php